 Methods of valuing a small business

 Valuing the business is another element of the case.
 There are multiple methods of valuing a business.
-Accounting for your inventory, and property as well as the goodwill value of your name and that of the business are all important elements.
+Accounting for your inventory, property, as well as the goodwill value of your name and that of the business, are all important elements.
 You may need to work with an experienced business appraiser or other financial experts to be able to properly attend to matters related to your business in the divorce.
-As we mentioned a moment ago, businesses add complexity both to the negotiation of a premarital agreement as well as a divorce.
+As we mentioned a moment ago, businesses add complexity both to the negotiation of a premarital agreement and a divorce.

 Final thoughts on prenuptial agreements